svenberglund/cheat-sheets/qemu.md

 Example:
 ```
 kvm 	-hda <my-image-name>.img \
-	-m 3072 \
+	-m 7500 \
+	-smp 3\
 	-net nic \
 	-net user \
 	-vga virtio \
 	-soundhw all
 ```
+Above we assign 7.5 GB RAM and 3 qemu cores (they are virtual and not statically mapped to host cores), hell yeah!.
 The `-vga virtio` parameter will enable different screen resolutions (at least this conf "works for me" I have not researched the alternatives very well though).

 ## Enter/exit monitor console